-In light of these concerns, we make three specific recommendations for the design and implementation of teacher performance evaluation systems.
-First, it is possible that measures of teachers' effectiveness at improving students' attitudes and behaviors may be suitable for low-stakes decision-making in schools.
-For example, these metrics could be used for early intervention efforts that diagnose areas of weakness and connect teachers to targeted professional development, which many argue should be the primary focus of teacher evaluation (Darling-Hammond, 2013; Hill & Grossman, 2013; Papay, 2012).
-Second, an alternative approach to incorporating teacher effects on students' attitudes and behaviors into teacher evaluation may be through observations of teaching practice.
-Our findings suggest that specific domains captured on classroom observation instruments (i.e., Emotional Support and Classroom Organization from the CLASS and Mathematical Errors from the MQI) may serve as indirect proxy measures of improvements in students' attitudes and behaviors.
+An alternative approach to incorporating teacher effects on students' attitudes and behaviors into teacher evaluation may be through observations of teaching practice.
+Our findings suggest that specific domains captured on classroom observation instruments (i.e., Emotional Support and Classroom Organization from the CLASS and Mathematical Errors from the MQI) may serve as indirect measures of the degree to which teachers impact students' attitudes and behaviors.
 One benefit of this approach is that districts commonly collect related measures as part of teacher evaluation systems (Center on Great Teachers and Leaders, 2013), and such measures are not restricted to teachers who work in tested grades and subjects.

-Third, performance evaluations - whether formative or summative - should avoid placing teachers into a single performance category whenever possible.
+Similar to Whitehurst (2016), we also see alternative uses of teacher effects on students' attitudes and behaviors that fall within and would enhance existing school practices.
+In particular, measures of teachers' effectiveness at improving students' attitudes and behaviors could be used to identify areas for professional growth and connect teachers with targeted professional development.
+This suggestion is not new and, in fact, builds on the vision and purpose of teacher evaluation described by many other researchers (Darling-Hammond, 2013; Hill & Grossman, 2013; Papay, 2012).
+However, in order to leverage these measures for instructional improvement, we add an important caveat: performance evaluations - whether formative or summative - should avoid placing teachers into a single performance category whenever possible.
 Although many researchers and policymakers argue for creating a single weighted composite of different measures of teachers' effectiveness (Center on Great Teachers and Leaders, 2013; Kane et al., 2013), doing so likely oversimplifies the complex nature of teaching.
-For example, a teacher who excels at developing students' core math content knowledge but struggles to promote joy in learning or students' own self-efficacy in math is a very different teacher than one who is middling across all three measures.
+For example, a teacher who excels at developing students' math content knowledge but struggles to promote joy in learning or students' own self-efficacy in math is a very different teacher than one who is middling across all three measures.
 Looking at these two teachers' composite scores would suggest they are similarly effective.
-A single overall evaluation score lends itself to a systematized process for making binary decisions such as whether to grant teachers tenure, but such decisions would be better informed by recognizing the full complexity of classroom practice.
+A single overall evaluation score lends itself to a systematized process for making binary decisions such as whether to grant teachers tenure, but such decisions would be better informed by recognizing and considering the full complexity of classroom practice.